Archive for the ‘BEA’ Category

 To find out about the big books of the show, check these guides:

-– LJ’s Barbara Hoffert has again created an amazing “BEA Galley & Signing Guide.”
+— LJ’s Barbara Hoffert has again created an amazing “BEA Galley & Signing Guide.”
 This year, she has outdone herself, by adding information on titles available for download from NetGalley as well as those available for request in print.
-Note: the guides does not show which titles are downloadable from Edelweiss.
+Note: the guide does not show which titles are downloadable from Edelweiss.
 Some publishers, like Norton and HarperCollins are offering egalleys only through Edelweiss, so go to them to download Barbara Kingsolver’s Flight Behavior, 11/6 and Dennis Lehane’s Live by Night, 10/2.
-Some publishers, like Random House, offer their egalleys via both Edelweiss and NetGalley.
+Some publishers, e.g. Random House, offer their egalleys via both Edelweiss and NetGalley.

 – Publishers Weekly also has its regular “Galleys to Grab” as well as “Children’s Galleys to Grab,”